mochenski/artic/README.md

 ### Features
 1. New, Hot and All articles sections
-2. Likes and Comments
-3. Dashborad to manage articles
+2. Dashborad to manage articles
-4. Customizable profile
-5. Dark mode
+3. Article subjects

 ## Technologies
 Artic was created in order to understand the relation between a Rest API and a frontend webpage.
-To acheive this, I used two different frameworks **Laravel** and **Nuxt.js**.
+To acheive this, two different frameworks, **Laravel** and **Nuxt.js**, were used.

 <p align="center">
 <img src="https://miro.medium.com/max/700/1*ApAxz9e9GBaNsIhBXa4w4Q.png" width="30%"/>